Yr 9, Yr 10 and VCE Vocational Major programs at Melbourne Museum

 Pre and post visit resources

-Road safety education has to be more than a one-off event.
-In fact, research shows that best practice road safety education requires continuous, age-appropriate and sequential education be delivered to students in every year level, every school year (Harris, 2014).
+Research shows that best practice road safety education requires continuous, age-appropriate and sequential education be delivered to students in every year level, every school year (Harris, 2014).